 Best EF-M Lenses for Canon EOS M6 II, M50 II and M200 Cameras

 In October 2012, Canon introduced the Canon EOS M, its first mirrorless interchangeable lens camera with an APS-C sensor and a new lens mount, called the EF-M mount.
 Despite its name, this lens mount is mechanically different from the EF and EF-S mounts for SLR cameras, but uses the same digital communications, allowing classic SLR lenses to be used with an adapter.
-The latest camera models included the compact Canon EOS M200, the mainstream EOS M50 II, and the enthusiast EOS M6 II.
-In October 2023, it was announced that all EOS M cameras would be discontinued.
+The latest camera models include the compact Canon EOS M200, the mid-range EOS M50 II, and the enthusiast EOS M6 II.
+In October 2023, Canon announced that all EOS M cameras would be discontinued.

-This page provides an overview of the still somewhat limited catalog of EF-M mount lenses.
+This page provides an overview of the still rather limited catalog of EF-M mount lenses.
 These are mostly autofocus lenses, but selected manual focus lenses may also be included.
+Manual focus lenses are marked by an asterisk (*), purely mechanical lenses with no digital coupling to the camera by a double asterisk (**).

 For every lens, the following major characteristics are given: